 Same Breed Only Smaller

 People love the temperament of the Imperial Shih Tzu or miniature Shih Tzu.
 They are lovely family dogs who get along well with children and other pets.
 The life span is the same as the standard size ShihTzu.
-They are smaller because the breeders have carefully selected their breeding dogs to have smaller lines.
-This, of course, is the way all dog breeds have developed for centuries, selection by the breeder.
+They are smaller because the breeders have carefully selected their breeding dogs to be more petite, this, of course, is the way all dog breeds have developed for centuries, selection by the breeder.

 There is very little difference in the two as far as genetic makeup is concerned.
 The preferred size of the “Shih Tzu” was much smaller for the Chinese Royalty.
 In the Imperial palace, the Empress, Tzu, insisted that puppies that were too large to be accepted as an Imperial Dog were given away to less Royal members of society and foreign dignitaries.
 Having a royal dog to breed from was an honour, and no one knows how many ordinary people were producing them, but that’s how the modern ShihTzu originated.

 By the time the Imperial Dog was introduced into the west, the size standard had begun to favour even bigger dogs.
 Lovers of Imperials generally prefer the shorter legs and bodies and flatter faces, with a smaller and lighter bone structure.
 You can also often see a lot more colours in the Imperials with a lot of Solid colours vs the party look of the standard ShihTzu.

 A true Imperial will be just as healthy, playful and fun-loving as any larger ShihTzu.
-Some misinformed people may suggest to you that they are all just the ‘runts’ of a standard litter but this is totally false, they are bred to be smaller and the whole litter will be of a smaller range than the standard breed.
-Perhaps you should point these people to the link I have provided above to the history of the breed.
+Some misinformed people may suggest to you that they are all just the ‘runts’ of a standard litter, but this is false, they are bred to be smaller, and the whole litter will be of a smaller range than the standard breed.